HMS King George V (41): Action with Bismarck

 When the German battleship Bismarck along with the heavy cruiser Prinz Eugen broke out into the Atlantic Ocean, King George V sailed on 22 May 1941 with the aircraft carrier Victorious and eleven cruisers and destroyers in support of the cruiser patrols off Iceland.
 King George V was the flagship of Admiral Sir John Tovey, who commanded the force.
 King George V was still 300 to 400 mi away on the morning of 24 May, when sister ship Prince of Wales and Hood engaged both Bismarck and Prinz Eugen.
 Hood was sunk and Prince of Wales was damaged when taking fire from both Bismarck and Prinz Eugen and forced to retire.
 Bismarck, although damaged, continued south with Prinz Eugen.

 The British re-located Bismarck at 10:30 on 26 May, when a Catalina flying boat of RAF Coastal Command sighted her, heading for the French port of Brest.
 Rodney and King George V were still about 125 mi away.
 The aircraft carrier Ark Royal was ordered to launch an air attack, and at 22:25 her torpedo bombers, a flight of Fairey Swordfishes damaged Bismarck, slowing her down and jamming her rudder, forcing her to turn back out into the Atlantic, away from the safety of port.
 At 15:00 Rodney joined King George V and they maintained 22 knots – which was nearly maximum speed for Rodney.
-King George V had only 32 percent of her fuel left while Rodney had only enough fuel to continue the chase at high speed until 8:00 the following day.
+King George V had only 32 per cent of her fuel left while Rodney had only enough fuel to continue the chase at high speed until 8:00 the following day.

 Admiral Tovey signalled his battle plan to Rodney just before sunrise on 27 May; she was free to manœuvre independently as long as she conformed generally to the movements of King George V. Both ships were to close the range to 15000 yd as quickly as possible, then turn for broadside fire.

 At 08:15 the cruiser Norfolk spotted Bismarck and turned away out of range.
 She soon sighted the other British ships off her starboard quarter, and informed them that Bismarck was roughly 50000 yd to the southwest.
 By 08:43 King George V had Bismarck in sight, at 20500 yd.
 Four minutes later Rodney opened fire.
 King George V followed suit in less than a minute.
 Bismarck answered almost immediately, straddling Rodney on her second salvo.
 By 08:59 King George V had closed to 16000 yd and all her 14-inch guns were firing; Rodney was firing 16-inch salvoes.
 Bismarck concentrated all her remaining guns on King George V, but only an occasional shell came close.
 At 09:14 King George V, at 12000 yd, had opened fire with her 5.25-inch guns, and Rodney had moved to 8500–9,000 yd.